Dec4on/OPENSPY/README.md

 5. Execute this command after it finished installing ``python main.py``.

 # EXE
-Use the OPENSPY.exe file to quickly start the program without opening command line and running the python code.
-The EXE is created using PyInstaller, you can install it using ``pip install pyinstaller``.
-Use this command to create the .exe file ``python -m PyInstaller main.py --onefile``.
+Generate an executable file to easily start OpenSpy, you can do this in /settings option 1.

 # MORE
 https://discord.gg/hq7XFk3cA9